2nPlusOne/phaselock/README.md

 - Game Lobby: For creating, joining games, and setting up teams.
 - Spectrum Display: Visually represents the spectrum and the team's guess.
-- Clue Submission: Input for the operator to submit their clue.
+- Clue Submission: Input for the psychic to submit their clue.
 - Guess Mechanism: Interface for the team to submit their guess on the spectrum.

 ### Backend Architecture